srhickma/dead-drop/README.md

 ```
 ### Configuration
 The default config file location is `~/.dead-drop/conf.yml`, but different locations can be specified with the `--config` flag.
 All config file fields are optional, however flags may need to be passed from the command line if they are not present in the config file (e.g. `--remote ...` flag if `remote: ...` is not in the config).
 The following is an example configuration:
 ```
 # Client configuration
-remote: http://localhost:4444 # The address of the server.
+remote: https://localhost:4444 # The address of the server.
 private-key: private.pem # The private key to use when authenticating.
 encryption-key: encryption.key # The key to use when locally encrypting and decrypting objects.
 key-name: root # The name of the authorized-key (public key) to use on the server.
+insecure-skip-verify: false # If true, tls certificate verification will be skipped.
 ```